NickColley/jest-axe/README.md

 ![Screenshot of the resulting output from the usage example](example-cli.png)

 > Note, you can also require `'jest-axe/extend-expect'` which will call `expect.extend` for you.
-> This is especially helpful when using the jest `setupTestFrameworkScriptFile` configuration.
+> This is especially helpful when using the jest `setupFilesAfterEnv` configuration.

 ### Testing React